Drop off and collection of children policy and procedure

 Definitions

-Adequate supervision: Supervision entails all children (individuals and groups) in all areas of the service, being in sight and/or hearing of an educator at all times, including during toileting, sleep, rest and transition routines.
-Services are required to comply with the legislative requirements for educator-to-child ratios at all times.
+Adequate supervision: Supervision includes all children (individuals and groups) in all areas of the centre, being in sight and/or hearing of an educator at all times, including during toileting, sleep, rest and transition routines.
+Centres are required to comply with the legislative requirements for educator-to-child ratios at all times.

-Attendance record: Kept by the service to record details of each child attending the service, including name, time of arrival and departure, and the signature of the person delivering and collecting the child or of the nominated supervisor or educator.
+Attendance record: Kept by the centre to record details of each child attending the centre, including name, time of arrival and departure, and the signature of the person delivering and collecting the child or of the nominated supervisor or educator.

-Authorised nominee: A person who has been given written authority by the guardian of a child to collect that child from the education and care service.
+Authorised Nominee: A person who has been given written authority by the parent of a child to collect that child from the education and care centre.
 These details will be on the child’s enrolment form.

 Duty of care: A legal concept that refers to the responsibility of all staff members in any Victorian early childhood service to take reasonable steps to protect children in their care from harm that is foreseeable.

-Emergency: An incident, situation or event where there is an imminent or severe risk to the health, safety or wellbeing of a person at the service.
-For example, a flood, fire or situation that requires the service premises to be locked down.
+Emergency: An incident, situation or event where there is an imminent or severe risk to the health, safety or wellbeing of a person at the centre.
+For example, a flood, fire or situation that requires the premises to be locked down.

 Inappropriate person: A person who may pose a risk to the health, safety or wellbeing of any child attending the education and care service, or whose behaviour or state of mind make it inappropriate for them to be on the premises; for example, a person under the influence of drugs or alcohol (National Law: Section 171(3)).